 All Saints, Malvern Wells & Wyche is a very warm and welcoming church and is deeply integrated with its local community.
-The congregation members currently span from 8 to 102 (with two centenarians regularly attending) and mainly live within the parish.
+The congregation members currently span from 10 to 103 and mainly live within the parish.

 On the 2nd, 3rd, 4th and 5th Sundays we have two morning services: an 8:45am traditional Holy Communion (3rd Sunday) or morning worship service followed by a 10:30am contemporary service (with Holy Communion on the 3rd Sunday).
 On average we have around 25 attending our 8:45 service and around 30 adults and 2-8 children and young people at the 10:30 service.

 Each Sunday at the 10:30 there is a children’s group (under 11s) and most Sundays a youth group (11-18) also led by one of the lay member of our congregation.

 On the 1st Sunday of each month we have a 9:30am joint service with Holy Communion and our evening DEEPER service at 7pm which is a joint service with St Andrew’s of contemporary worship, extended teaching and opportunity for response and prayer ministry.